Testamentary Capacity in Texas

 How Can a Texas Will Contest Attorney Help?

 If you believe that your loved one executed a will without meeting the criteria for testamentary capacity, contact a will contest attorney as soon as possible.
-Your attorney will understand the intricacies of Texas probate law and can determine whether you have grounds for contesting the will.
+Your attorney will understand the intricacies of Texas trust and estate litigation and can determine whether you have grounds for contesting the will.
 Your lawyer will also determine whether you have a case for lack of testamentary capacity, undue influence, fraudulent inducement, or another eligible contest.